Email Warm-up: A Step-by-Step Guide for High-Volume Senders

 You’ve spent hours crafting the perfect cold email.
-The copy is compelling, the offer is irresistible, and your lead list is solid.
-You hit send, expecting replies to roll in, but all you get is silence.
+The copy is compelling, the offer is irresistible, and you hit send, expecting replies to roll in.
+Instead, you get silence.
 The likely culprit?
 Your emails are landing in the spam folder.
-It’s a frustratingly common problem, but the solution is simpler than you think.
-It all starts with a process to warm up email accounts.
-This foundational step is about building trust with providers like Google and Outlook, proving you’re a legitimate sender before you ever launch a full campaign.
-This guide will show you exactly how.
+It’s a frustratingly common problem, but the solution is simpler than you might think.
+It all starts with a proper email warm-up.
+This foundational step is about building trust with providers like Google and Outlook, proving you’re a legitimate sender before you launch a full campaign.
+This guide will show you exactly how to get it done.

 Key Takeaways